palta-app/codigo-postal-argentino/README.md

 the complete file is too large.
 To view it in its entirety, you can use the `make run` command.

+When the scraper is executed, the output files have a format like `[name]/[name]_[%Y-%m-%dT%H-%M-%S].csv`.

+### Data Model

+**LocalityItem**

+- `locality_id`: Unique identifier for the locality.
+- `name`: Name of the locality.
+- `zip_code`: Postal zip code associated with the locality.
+- `state`: State in which the locality is located.

+**StreetItem**

+- `street_id`: Unique identifier for the street.
+- `name`: Name of the street.
+- `locality_id`: Identifier of the locality to which the street belongs.

+**NumberItem**

+- `street_id`: Identifier of the street to which the number belongs.
+- `from_number`: Starting number in the range (or "-" if there is a unique CPA for the street).
+- `until_number`: Ending number in the range (or "-" if there is a unique CPA for the street).
+- `zip_code`: Postal zip code associated with the number range.

+NOTE: Each custom item contains an `_inner_category` field, which is used in pipelines to perform specific tasks such as validations or removing duplicates.
+The internal category helps in organizing the data during the data processing pipeline.

 ### Setup

 Tested with Python 3.10 using a virtual environment: